fredmaggiowski/gorest/README.md

     var resource3 Resource2

     // Register the routes.
-    // Remeber to pass the pointer of the resource and not the resurce itself
+    // Remeber to pass the pointer of the resource and not the resource itself
     // otherwise the server will not work! handler.SetRoutes([]*gorest.Route{
         gorest.NewRoute(&resource1, "/resource/1"),